 Chemotherapy for Myelodysplastic Syndrome (MDS)

-At this time, traditional chemotherapy protocols are not effective for treating MDS.
-High-dose chemotherapy may be used before a stem cell transplant to rid the body of cancer cells.
-It may also be used for MDS that has progressed to acute myeloid leukemia or to relieve symptoms associated with the disease.
-If chemotherapy is used, it does not offer a cure.
+Chemotherapy is not used to treat or cure MDS.
+However, high-dose chemotherapy may be used before a stem cell transplant to rid the body of cancer cells.
+It may also be used for MDS that has become acute myeloid leukemia or to ease symptoms caused by the disease.

 Chemotherapy Drugs and Delivery

 MDS is treated with cytarabine and 1 other drug.
 These are:

 Chemotherapy is most often given through and IV and is done in cycles over time.
 It may also be given as a shot under the skin.
 The drugs and how often they are used depend on the type of MDS and the problems you have.
 It is common for MDS to come back after chemotherapy.
 If so, the mix of drugs may be changed.

 Side Effects and Management

 Chemotherapy can cause a range of health problems.
 The most common are: